- What is unique about this program?

 - Students must also be on the Ann Arbor campus during their scholarship (exception is made for one semester of study abroad that incorporates field-based course).

-- Scholars must successfully complete all program requirements to receive funding for field-based experiences and recognition on their transcripts.
+- Scholars must successfully complete all program requirements to receive funding for field-based experiences and a certificate from the Graham Institute.

 - What is the application timeline?